The best Amsterdam canal tours are self-made

 Three beautiful routes on the Amsterdam canals and the Amstel river

-We have put together four beautiful routes for you.
+We have put together three beautiful routes for you.
 Following one of these guarantees a relaxed tour full of highlights and optimal usage of your time.
 The first canal tour combines the Amstel river with some of the most famous canals within the World Heritage Area.
 The second canal tour combines the attractive eastern city center with the Amstel river.
-The third route is best if you want to -or have to- avoid the real center canals, but still want to see some nice parts of the city.
-And the fourth one goes in the complete opposite direction: out of town on the Amstel river.
+And the third one goes the complete other way: out of town on the Amstel river.
 Feel free to check out these three routes below.

 Canal Tour 1: Amstel river & World Heritage area